arangodb/docs/3.10/operations-maintenance-dc2dc.md

 {% include hint-ee.md feature="Datacenter to datacenter replication" %}

 ArangoSync is a distributed system with a lot different components.
-As with any such system, it requires some, but not a lot, of operational support.
+As with any such system, it requires some, but not a lot of operational support.

 ### What means are available to monitor status